Data that brings clarity.

 Frame of reference

-The key environmental and employee figures in this report include, in addition to ista SE, its parent company Trionista SE and its 41 direct and indirect subsidiaries (together the “ista Group”), the following operating companies affiliated via ista Luxembourg S.à r.l.: ista Customer Service GmbH and ista Express Service GmbH.
+The key environmental and employee figures in this report include not only ista SE, its parent company Trionista SE and its 47 direct and indirect subsidiaries (together the “ista Group”) but also ista Luxembourg S.à r.l and its affiliate ista Express Service GmbH, which is also operationally active.
 The aforementioned companies are collectively referred to as the “extended ista Group”.

 Key figures and audit